 Other ingredients known for their skin-regenerating properties (A.K.A. faster cell turnover), including many natural ingredients like rosehip oil and black cumin seed oil

-Many of C+H's skincare products include these ingredients, and therefore can cause a brief purging period: Liquid Light (which features lactic acid and fruit AHAs), H2Glow Serum (which has willow bark extract), and The Everything Oil (which is loaded with rosehip oil and black cumin seed oil).
+Many of C+H's skincare products include these ingredients, and therefore can cause a brief purging period: Liquid Light (which features lactic acid and fruit AHAs), H2Glow Serum (which has willow bark extract), and Balancing Oil (which is loaded with rosehip oil and black cumin seed oil).